awsdocs/amazon-kendra-developer-guide/doc_source/create-index-access-control-tokens-json.md

 The following examples show how to use a JWT with certificate token for user access control when you are create an index\.

 **Warning**
 The JSON token is a non\-validated payload\.
-This should only be used when requests to Kendra come from a trusted server and never from a browser\.
+This should only be used when requests to Amazon Kendra come from a trusted server and never from a browser\.

 ------
 #### [ Console ]